 Adjusted the budgets of Phase 2 projects to provide funding for the Agency to purchase a 2.33-acre parcel at the NE corner of US 101 and 35th Street (Portion of Lot 2, Block J, Harborton Subdivision).
 Phase 2 funding for strategic site acquisition for reuse; site preparation for reuse; and acquisition for economic development, community facilities, and affordable housing were consolidated under the heading of "strategic site acquisition for reuse" and the budget was increased from \$500,000 to \$1,540,000 for the purpose of purchasing the above referenced property.
 To offset this increase, \$100,000 in funding for a wetland mitigation bank, \$150,000 earmarked as match for street paving LIDs in the Coho/Brant neighborhood, and \$110,000 in funding for the SW 26th Street Lift Station was eliminated.
-Funding for park, open space, and trail acquisition were reduced from \$200,000 to \$50,000.
-In sum, the reductions listed, in conjunction with \$420,000 in unexpended funds for Phase 1 off-set the increase in funding for site acquisition.
+Funding for right-of-way acquisition was reduced from \$375,000 to \$265,000 and funds for park, open space, and trail acquisition were reduced from \$200,000 to \$50,000.
+In sum, the reductions listed, in conjunction with \$420,000 in unexpended funds from Phase 1 off-set the increase in funding for site acquisition.